peterkaminski/obsidian-settings-manager/README.md

 - More optional verbosity about what the utility is doing and not doing.
 - Back up vaults to another location.
 - Back up vault configuration to another location.
-- Check Git status on vaults, and perhaps other Git operations (such as pull/commit all/push).
 - Output commands to run on the OS's CLI, rather than actually executing actions.

 ## MIT License